MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-G-Standards-Certification/part-488-Survey-Certification-Enforcement-Procedures/subpart-C-Survey-Forms-Procedures/section-488.110.md

 (2) *Special Care Needs/Treatments.* The survey form specifies several care needs/treatments that must always be reviewed when they apply to any facility residents.
 These include:

-• Decubitus Care• Restraints• Catheters• Injections, Parenteral Fluids, Colostomy/Ileostomy, Respiratory Care, Tracheostomy Care, Suctioning, Tube Feeding• Rehabilitative Services (physical therapy, speech pathology and audiology services, occupational therapy)
+• Decubitus Care • Restraints • Catheters • Injections, Parenteral Fluids, Colostomy/Ileostomy, Respiratory Care, Tracheostomy Care, Suctioning, Tube Feeding • Rehabilitative Services (physical therapy, speech pathology and audiology services, occupational therapy)

 Due to the relatively low prevalence of these care needs/treatments, appropriate residents may be either under-